dev0null/data-structures-and-algorithms/lectures/Section 2 - Intro to Data Structures/intro-data-structures.md

     O(log n)
     ```
 - **code**:
-The codification of the binary search algorithm in `c` language
+The implementation of the binary search algorithm in `c` language

     ```c
     for (int i = n; i > 1; i = i / 2)